Nynuphar/IDEAL-doc/docs/source/index.rst

 IDEAL interface - an overview
 *******************************

-This section provides an overview of IDEAL interface, so it is easier to understand how IDEAL is organized.
+This section provides an overview of the IDEAL interface, so it is easier to understand how IDEAL is organized.

 .. toctree::
    :maxdepth: 1